damianmoore/django-simple-project/README.md

 django-simple-project
 =====================

-A very minimal Djano project used for testing installations
+A very minimal Django project used for testing installations